MattCCC/fetchff/README.md

   - **Type**: `ResponseData` (or your custom type passed through generic)

-  - Contains the actual data returned from the API request.
+  - Contains the actual data returned from the API request, `null` or value of `defaultResponse` setting, if nothing is found.

 - **`error`**: